-- Strout Hall - East and West end doors.
+- Strout Hall: East and West end entrances

-- South Hall - front and East end doors.
+- South Hall: Front and East end entrances

-All residents must remove their vehicle from campus when the residence halls are closed unless arrangements have been made with the Campus Safety Department prior to the closure.
+All residents must remove their vehicle from campus when the residence halls are closed unless arrangements have been made with Campus Safety prior to the closure.

-Resident hall students at the direction of the Campus Safety Department will move their vehicles to designated areas for the purposes of snow removal.
-Timely notifications will be posted at the entrances of Resident Halls and announcements will be made via intercom by the Campus Safety Department and Residence Life staff.
-Failure to move for snow removal will result in ticketing or towing at owner's expense.
+Residence hall students at the direction of Campus Safety will move their vehicles to designated areas for snow removal.
+Timely notifications will be posted at the entrances of the residence halls, and announcements will be made via electronic communication by Residence Life staff.
+Failure to move for snow removal will result in ticketing or towing at the owner’s expense.

 Driving on Campus Guidelines

-There are three speed limit zones on campus:
+- There are 3 speed limit zones on campus: